F2/F2s-sourcemod-plugins/logs-spec.md

     "F2<3><[U:1:1234]><Red>" triggered "lost_uber_advantage" (time "14")

 Alternatively, this could also be computed by looking at the "chargeready" and "chargedeployed" logs from both teams.

+# Meta information

+Sometimes we want to write information to the logs that are not directly triggered by in-game events.
+We call this _meta information_.

+When it comes to these meta logs, **all properties are optional**.

+More properties can be added in the future, but the format of the ones listed should not be changed.

+## Player related

+To write meta info that is directly related to a player:

+    <player> triggered "meta_info" (position "%i %i %i")

+    "F2<3><[U:1:1234]><Red>" triggered "meta_info" (position "478 -334 603")

+It can have the following properties:

+- `position`: The current location of the player

+## Non-player related

+To write meta info that is not directly related to a player:

+    World triggered "meta_info" (matchid "%s") (map "%s") (title "%s")

+    World triggered "meta_info" (matchid "abc123") (map "cp_badlands") (title "serveme.tf #1337")

+It can have the following properties:

+- `matchid`: A randomly generated match id, hopefully unique (max 32 chars).
+  This can be used to detect duplicate logs from the same match.
+- `map`: The current map
+- `title`: A title for the match (similar to the one sent to logs.tf)